cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.6.1v0.1
 The Ability for Groups to be Hidden from the Directory SHALL be disabled.

-- Rationale
-  - Provide group visibility at the directory level to help reduce the potential for undetected data exfiltration.
+- _Rationale:_ Provide group visibility at the directory level to help reduce the potential for undetected data exfiltration.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)